k3jph/corona/_posts/2012-01-05-touchscreen-hci-disorder.md

   - systems science
   - technology
 ---
-<p>It isn&#8217;t listed in the <a href="http://www.psych.org/MainMenu/Research/DSMIV.aspx">DSM</a> yet, but I think I have a condition I am calling Touchscreen HCI Disorder.
+It isn't listed in the [DSM](http://www.psych.org/MainMenu/Research/DSMIV.aspx) yet, but I think I have a condition I am calling Touchscreen HCI Disorder.
 The cause is using too many touchscreen devices.
-The symptom is assuming all glowing boxes are touchscreens and jabbing them with your finger then getting annoyed when they do not respond.</p>
+The symptom is assuming all glowing boxes are touchscreens and jabbing them with your finger then getting annoyed when they do not respond.